 25 Modesty Quotes from Christian Female Authors

-All five women quoted are excellent teachers and authors.
-They deserve commendation for taking the high road with presentations on issues--purity and modesty-- which many would rather not touch.
-Between them, there is a wealth of resources for ministry to women and for women.
+All five women quoted in this article are excellent teachers and authors.
+They deserve commendation for taking the high road with presentations on issues many would rather not touch–purity and modesty.
+They offer motivation and guidance for women who need support to walk in integrity.

 The following quotations are useful as discussion ice breakers in a youth group, or in a mentoring session where other “older women” participate in guiding the younger toward a life of beauty and modesty.